mjkurrels/mKurrels.github.io/_posts/2016-4-29-about_my_project.md

 title: I may have found your credentials
 ---

 If you found this page, you probably got an email from me.
 Here's what I'm doing.
 I'm currently developing a project that looks for people's credentials posted to github.
 When I find those credentials, I send the person who made the commit an email, letting them know that their credentials have been compromised.
+Right now I am focusing on aws credentials, as these seem to be the most often abused.
+To read a decent write-up of how to handle aws credentials and what to do if they are compromized, go here: http://zacharybears.com/amazon-aws-account-hacking-and-how-to-avoid-it/

 Here are some common questions I get:

 Do I really need to change my AWS secrets?
 Deleting my repository isn't enough?